skhiggins/Stata_guide/README.md

 This guide provides instructions for using Stata on research projects.
 Its purpose is to use with collaborators and research assistants to make code consistent, easier to read, transparent, and reproducible.

 ## Style
 For coding style practices, follow the [DIME Analytics Coding Guide](  https://worldbank.github.io/dime-data-handbook/coding.html).
+There are two places where my teams should differ from this style guide:

+* `#delimit ;` can be used when there is code that takes up many lines, such as a long local macro where it is preferable to list each element of the list vertically rather than horizontally since this is easier to read.
+However, this should only be used for the code that takes up many lines, and immediately afterwards `#delimit cr` should be included to go back to not needing to include `;` at the end of each line.
+* Use the boilerplate described below in the `00_run.do` script to ensure a fresh Stata session when running scripts, rather than using `[ieboilstart](https://github.com/worldbank/ietoolkit/blob/master/src/ado_files/ieboilstart.ado)`.

 ## Packages
 Most user-written Stata packages are hosted on Boston College Statistical Software Components (SSC) archive.
 It easy to download packages from SSC; simply run `ssc install package` where `package` should be replaced with the name of the package you want to install.